(Photo courtesy of NetPS Plant Finder)

 A small, native cycad with a woody trunk that is typically underground, unless on a shallow, rocky site; deep green, arching pinnate leaves are graceful in form and texture; female may produce cones with red to orange seeds; watch for mealybugs and scale

-Coontie has attractive dark green foliage.
+Coontie is primarily valued in the garden for its ornamental globe-shaped form.
+It has attractive dark green evergreen foliage.
 The glossy narrow pinnately compound leaves are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Coontie is a multi-stemmed evergreen shrub with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.